United-Codes/cloudofficeprint-python/examples/solar_system_example/solar_system_example.md

 ```

 ## Title slide
 The template title slide contains a normal tag for the title `{main_title}` and a hyperlink-tag `{*data_source}`.
-Now we need to add the data for these tags in our code by creating a cloud Office Print element (property and hyperlink) and adding this to the main data collection:
+Now we need to add the data for these tags in our code by creating a Cloud Office Print element (property and hyperlink) and adding this to the main data collection:
 ```python
 # Add the title to the data
 data.add(cop.elements.Property('main_title', 'The solar system'))